jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

 We haven't talked too much about how electricity works yet, but you never want power from the board to flow directly to ground.
 This is called a ["short circuit"](https://en.wikipedia.org/wiki/Short_circuit).
 Like a downed power line, a short on your breadboard can lead to errors or damaging your Feather – bad news!
 As our circuit is currently set up, when the switch is pressed power would flow from `D5` to ground, creating a short circuit.

 To avoid this, we need an extra part called a ["resistor"](https://en.wikipedia.org/wiki/Resistor).
 Like its name implies, a resistor resists, or impedes, the flow of electricity.
 By adding a resistor to the circuit, a bit of the electricity gets dissipated as heat on its way to ground and prevents a short circuit.
+(More on resistors later.)

 Lucky for us though, our Feather board has a tiny resistor built in to each digital pin!
 To enable that resistor, we added `button.pull = digitalio.Pull.UP` right after creating the input variable.
 This works great and means we don't have to buy any extra parts, but does change the way electricity flows in our circuit.
-This leads to the button values being opposite what we'd expect, but is a reasonable tradeoff!
+This leads to the button values being opposite what we'd expect, but is a reasonable tradeoff, given we don't have to add any extra parts.

 > 🙋‍♀️ Don't worry if this feels confusing!
 We don't have to know too much about how electricity or circuits work to be able to make awsome stuff.
-Just keep in mind that we can't have power running directly to ground and to use an internal resistor.
+Just keep in mind that we can't have power running directly to ground and to use an internal resistor when connecting a button.

 ***